tmswartz12/fanduel-html/README.md

 # FanDuel - HTML

 This is part one of my coding assessment for FanDuel.
+Only HTML and CSS was used.
+Per the directions, no JS was used.

 To see part two...
 [Click Here!!!](https://github.com/tmswartz12/fanduel-react)